The Vision For Our Curriculum

 We promote the School Games, and within school we provide opportunities for sports competition with our termly Intra-School House competition.
 All students have a chance to access friendly competition across a wide range of activities.

-Last academic year (2020/21) the government allocated a Primary PE and Sports Premium to spend on PE and sport to ensure that all pupils develop healthy lifestyles.
-The amount for the academic year was £17,940.
+Last academic year (2022/23) the government allocated a Primary PE and Sports Premium to spend on PE and sport to ensure that all pupils develop healthy lifestyles.
+The amount for the academic year was £17,600.
 We used our allocation to renew and increase sports equipment, increase the amount of after school clubs provided, increase the amount of sports festivals and competitions entered and to train our staff to increase their skill base when teaching PE and sport.
-Please click here to see the document that demonstrates the impact of the Primary PE and Sport Premium funding.

 Welcome to the Brill PE and Sports Blog